ayoshi007/ayoshi007/README.md

-Hello, I'm ayoshi007.
-I'm a university student.
+### Hi, I'm Akihiro Yoshimoto!
-This GitHub profile is where I'll be placing my projects, both personal and school (if permitted), as I progress through my education and beyond.
+This GitHub profile serves as my portfolio, where I'll be placing my personal projects.

-I'm interested in machine learning, computer networks, emulation, embedded systems, operating systems, and a little bit of game development.
+I'm interested in machine learning, embedded systems, operating systems, and a little bit of game development.

+Right now, I'm working on a C++ minesweeper clone with a terminal UI to learn about developing C++ projects.